Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: PSCToolkit implementation

 This defines an AMG preconditioner performing one V-cycle, using matching-based aggregation (Sec.~\ref{sec:match_aggreg}) into aggregates of size~8, a degree-8 optimized Chebyshev polynomial smoother~\cite{DAmbra2025} of the first kind, and 30 sweeps of \(\ell_1\)-Jacobi on the coarsest level.
 The preconditioner hierarchy and smoothers are then built via:

 \paragraph{Solver invocation.} After setup, the preconditioner can be used with the available Krylov solvers:

-Here, \lstinline{u} is the initial guess on input and the solution on output, \lstinline{eps} sets the tolerance, and \lstinline{itmax} limits iterations.
+Here, \lstinline{u} is the initial guess on input and the solution on output, {which readily allows for the use of the all-zero initial guess or, in time-evolving processes, the solution at the previous time step as the initial guess for the current one.} \lstinline{eps} sets the tolerance, and \lstinline{itmax} limits iterations.
 The variables \lstinline{iter} and \lstinline{err} return the iteration count and final residual norm, while \lstinline{itrace} controls residual print frequency.

 This streamlined workflow unifies sparse data distribution, assembly, and solver invocation under a single, portable interface, supporting both CPU and GPU execution.